awsdocs/amazon-redshift-developer-guide/doc_source/r_ALTER_TABLE.md

 + You can define a maximum of 400 columns for a sort key per table\.
 + You can only alter a compound sort key\.
 You can't alter an interleaved sort key\.
 + If the sort key was previously defined as AUTO, then the table is no longer a candidate for automatic table optimization\.
++ Amazon Redshift recommends using RAW encoding \(no compression\) for columns defined as sort keys\.
+When you alter a column to choose it as a sort key, the column’s compression is changed to RAW compression \(no compression\)\.
+This can increase the amount of storage required by the table\.
+How much the table size increases depend on the specific table definition and table contents\.
+For more information about compression, see [Compression encodings](c_Compression_encodings.md)
 When data is loaded into a table, the data is loaded in the order of the sort key\.
 When you alter the sort key, Amazon Redshift reorders the data\.
 For more information about SORTKEY, see [CREATE TABLE](r_CREATE_TABLE_NEW.md)\.

 ALTER SORTKEY AUTO